 _), and dashes (

-A simple client-based authorization scheme can be configured that requires clients (i.e., browsers on a workstation) to be explicitly authorized to access the machine user interface.
-When you visit the control page of your machine for the first time, you are prompted to input a client name.
-This should be the name of either the user or workstation attempting to connect.
-Once this request has been submitted, you must navigate to the Settings -> Clients tab on the machine touchscreen and tap on the Authorize button next to the appropriate client name.
+On initial start-up of the control page of the machine, user is prompted to input a Client Name.
+Ideally, this should be the name of either the user or workstation which will attempt to connect.
+Once request has been submitted, navigate to the Settings -> Clients tab on the machine touchscreen and tap on the Authorize button next to the appropriate client name.

 The following sections contains information for your network administrator.